amitasujith2/EUDR-Regulation-Feasibility-Study/README.md

 - Calculate and visualize NDVI (Normalized Difference Vegetation Index) for measuring accurancy and reliability.
 - Interactive visualization dashboard using Dash

+## Files

+### Jupyter Notebooks
+1. [ForestGuard: EUDR Deforestation Project.ipynb](ForestGuard: EUDR Deforestation Project.ipynb): This notebook provides the main analysis for the ForestGuard project, leveraging GFW and GEE to analyze deforestation alerts and their implications for compliance with EUDR.
+2. Google_Earth_Engine.ipynb: This notebook is used for interacting with Google Earth Engine, including fetching and processing satellite data, calculating NDVI, and analyzing deforestation alerts.
+3. Integrated_Alerts_Benefits.ipynb.zip: A zipped notebook that explores the benefits of integrated alerts for detecting deforestation.
+This analysis helps in understanding the effectiveness of different alert systems and their integration.

 ## Installation

 1. Clone the repository: